PERSISTLab/Stash/README.md

-# Stash
-Stash: Flexible Energy Storage for Intermittent Sensors
+# Stash: Flexible Energy Storage for Intermittent Sensors
 =================
 Batteryless sensors promise a sustainable future for sensing, but they face significant challenges when storing and using environmental energy.
 Incoming energy can fluctuate unpredictably between periods of scarcity and abundance, and device